School for the visually impaired in Peja: Details

 The Special School for the Blind and Visually Impaired dates back to 1982.
 The school offers grades from the preschool to high school levels.
-The Well-being Center for the blind in Peja offers services for regular schools that have integrated special needs students.
+The Well-being Center for the blind in Peja offers services for regular schools that have integrated students in special education.

 The institution is the only school in Kosovo which offers education for students with special needs.